tpremoli/ltn-demonstrator/docs/ethical_and_legal_considerations.md

 5. **Local Regulation:** Regulation determining data usage, mapping, and transparency will vary, and said variation should be accommodated by the local implementation.
 This project is being developed specifically for studying LTN's in Heavitree, Exeter, but should incorporate the flexibility to be applied to other neighbourhoods.
 6. **Environmental Regulations:** Since this project will consider environmental impact, we will need to ensure it complies with environmental regulations.
 Certain domains will have restrictions on travel and type of vehicle, or incentives to travel in certain ways.
 This regulations should be considered in the simulation or the simulation framework.
 7. **Educational Liscensing:** For educational deployment, the simulation requires specific licensing, ensuring compliance with academic standards and legal norms.
+8. **Educational Use Compliance:** Ensure that the use of the LTN simulation in an educational setting complies with the terms of its existing license.
+This might involve restrictions on how the simulation can be used for teaching purposes.
-8. **Limitations for Educational Use:** Legal constraints, particularly in data privacy, must be rigorously observed when integrating the simulation into educational curricula.
+9. **Limitations for Educational Use:** Legal constraints, particularly in data privacy, must be rigorously observed when integrating the simulation into educational curricula.
+10. **Compliance with Educational Standards:** Ensure that the use of the simulation aligns with educational standards and practices, particularly if it will be integrated into formal curricula.
+11. **Public Consultation Requirements:** Adhere to legal requirements regarding public consultations for urban planning projects.
+Ensure that all community engagement activities comply with these regulations.
+12. **Documentation and Record-Keeping:** Maintain thorough records of community consultations, feedback, and how this input is integrated into the project, to ensure transparency and accountability.

 ## Accountability / Liability: